 Transient ischemic attack (TIA)

 Seek emergency care even if your symptoms seem to clear up.
 If you've had a TIA, it means there's likely a partially blocked or narrowed artery leading to your brain, putting you at a greater risk of a full-blown stroke that could cause permanent damage later.
-And it's not possible to tell if you're having a stroke or a TIA based only on your symptoms.
-Up to half of those whose symptoms appear to go away are actually having a stroke that's causing brain damage.
+It's not possible to tell if you're having a stroke or a TIA based only on your symptoms.
+Up to half of people whose symptoms appear to go away actually have had a stroke causing brain damage.

 Many factors can increase your risk of a stroke.
 A number of these factors can also increase your chances of having a heart attack.
 Stroke risk factors include:

 Potentially treatable risk factors